 Home Insurance Coverage for Full-Time Employees

 Suppose you’re a full-time employee working from home.
 In that case, it’s most likely your employer’s responsibility to use its business liability insurance to cover accidents, injuries, and other incidents that might happen on your property.
 And if you get hurt while on the job, you’re still entitled to worker’s compensation benefits.
 Your employer may also be held liable if a customer visiting your home gets hurt or if their property is damaged.

 What if the business equipment you brought home, like a company laptop, is damaged or stolen?
 Typically, your employer is responsible for covering the loss using its business insurance.

 Even though your employer’s business insurance should shield you from liabilities, it’s still important to verify with HR what protections are extended to you while you’re working from home.
-It’s also a good idea to contact your home insurance company to check that you don’t need any additional coverage and that you aren’t violating any part of your policy agreement.
+It’s also a good idea to contact your home insurance company to confirm that you don’t need any additional coverage and that you aren’t violating any part of your policy agreement.

 How To Add Coverage for Working From Home